 ARTICLE I: MEMBERSHIP OF THE SCHOOL COUNCIL

-The School Council shall consist of the President of the University (ex officio), the Executive Vice President for the Main Campus (ex officio), the Dean, two Associate or Assistant Deans, twelve members of the Faculty (at least eight from the School’s Core Faculty and at least two from the non-Core faculty), and eight students (six undergraduate and two graduate students).
-The Dean or his appointed alternate is Chair of the School Council
+The School Council shall consist of the President of the University (ex officio), the Executive Vice President for the Main Campus (ex officio), the Dean, two Associate or Assistant Deans, twelve members of the Faculty (at least eight from the School’s Core Faculty and at least two from the non-Core faculty), one faculty member appointed by the University Faculty Senate, and four students (two undergraduate and two graduate students).
+The Dean or his appointed alternate is Chair of the School Council.

-All Faculty members shall be elected by the Faculty Council.
+All Faculty members, other than the Senate appointee, shall be elected by the Faculty Council.
 Faculty members serve a two-year term.
 Initially, half the Faculty members will serve a one-year term.
 When vacancies occur, they will be filled by election.
 The Associate or Assistant Deans will be appointed by the Dean for a two-year period.

 All members of the School Council, except ex officio members, may vote.
 The tallies of votes (ayes, nays, and abstentions) shall be recorded in the minutes.